kartikkumarofficial/Netflix_Churn_Prediction_Model/readme.md

 ## 👨‍💻 Author

 **Kartik Kumar**
-AI/ML • Flutter • Backend • Data Science
+AI/ML • Flutter • Data Science

 If you like this project, feel free to ⭐ the repository.